KABIL8/KABIL8/README.md

 Hi there
 My self S.KABIL and my project is about SRS DOCUMENT FOR TO-DO LIST.
-Here is a brief discription about our project.To-Do List project is an application specially built to keep track of errands or tasks that need to be done.
+Here is a brief discription about my project.To-Do List project is an application specially built to keep track of errands or tasks that need to be done.
 This application will be like a task keeper where the user would be able to enter the